ARTICLE I. NAME

-No candidate for either public or party office or ballot proposition shall receive an endorsement from the Club unless the Membership has been notified as specified in Article VI, Section E. In order to be endorsed, candidates or propositions must receive at least 60% of the votes cast.
+No candidate for either public or party office or ballot proposition shall receive an endorsement from the Club unless the Membership has been notified as specified in Article VI, Section E. In order to be endorsed, candidates or propositions must receive at least 60% of the votes cast, two-thirds when making ranked choice endorsements.
 Multiple ballots shall be permitted if a 60% supermajority is not achieved on the first vote.
 Members for the Club running for public office shall abstain from a vote pertaining to the office they are running for.

 To rescind an endorsement, a two-thirds affirmative vote shall be required.

 Single-Seat, Single-Choice Races:

 For all single-seat, single-choice races (such as President, Senator, Congressperson, Governor and other statewide offices, State Senate, and State Assembly), all eligible candidates will appear on one ballot and voting members may score as many candidates as they desire by ranking any or all of the eligible candidates on a scale ranging from zero to five.
 All of the ballots will be counted, and that number will be multiplied by the maximum ranking of five, resulting in a maximum ballot score.
 Then each candidate will have his or her individual rankings summed.

 If no candidate receives a sum equivalent to or greater than 60% of the maximum ballot score, then no candidate will be endorsed.
 If only one candidate receives a sum equivalent to or greater than 60% of the maximum ballot score, then that candidate will be endorsed.
 If more than one candidate receives a sum equivalent to or greater than 60% of the maximum ballot score, then the candidate with the highest score wins the endorsement.
 In the case of a tie, the Executive Board is empowered to hold an emergency runoff in order for the Membership to determine one winner.